 Fred Hutch may also use Donor-Related Information to protect against potential fraud.
 We may verify with third parties the information collected in the course of processing a gift, event registration or other donation.
 If donors use a credit or debit card on a Fred Hutch website, we may use card authorization and fraud screening services to verify that the card information and address matches the information supplied to us and that the card being used has not been reported lost or stolen.

-Donors and prospective donors may ask to be removed from our email, mailing, or phone lists at any time.
+Donors, prospective donors and Fred Hutch patients may ask to be removed from our email, mailing, or phone lists at any time by emailing firstname.lastname@example.org or calling 206.667.4399.
 If you determine that information in our database is inaccurate or it has changed, you can modify your personal information by emailing us at email@example.com or by calling us at 1.800.279.1618.

 As a registered 501(c)(3) nonprofit organization, Fred Hutch relies on private support, applying the majority of each dollar contributed to our world-renowned research efforts.
 In connection with the Hutch's fundraising activities, certain states require us to advise that a copy of our financial report is available from them.
 Fred Hutch's principal place of business is located at 1100 Fairview Avenue North, J5-200, Seattle WA 98109-1024.
 Financial disclosures may be obtained by contacting the Washington Secretary of State at 1-800-332-GIVE, or at the Washington Secretary of State's website.
 Additional financial information may be obtained by writing to the Office of the Secretary of State, Charitable Solicitations Program, P.O.
 Box 40234, Olympia, WA 98504-0234.
 Registration with a state agency does not constitute or imply endorsement, approval or recommendation by that state.